-RQ2: Do traditional machine learning classifiers outperform CNN for the task of linguistic smell detection (i.e., are Fu and Menzies results reproducible?)
+RQ2: Do traditional ML classifiers outperform CNN for linguistic smell detection?
 We investigate whether traditional, less resource-consuming classifiers can achieve close, or even better performance than deep learning alternatives in terms of precision, recall, F-measure, ROC, and MCC.

-RQ3: Are traditional machine learning classifiers faster than CNNs?
+RQ3: Are traditional ML classifiers faster than CNNs?
 We compare the speed in which traditional machine learning classifiers and CNN can learn a prediction model.